 Where on the trial of a person the question arises as to whether that person is under a disability that would constitute a bar to his being tried, the question of fitness to be tried is determined by the court, without a jury, on the written recommendation of two or more registered medical practitioners1.

 The question of fitness to be tried must be determined as soon as it arises2.
-However, the question may be postponed until any time up to the opening of the case for the defence where the court is of the opinion that, having regard to the
+However, the question may be postponed until any time up to the opening of the case for the defence where the court

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.